Beşiktaş–Fenerbahçe rivalry (football)

-Beşiktaş–Fenerbahçe rivalry is a Turkish football rivalry involving two of the most successful clubs in the Süper Lig.
+The Beşiktaş–Fenerbahçe rivalry is a Turkish football rivalry involving two of the most successful clubs in the Süper Lig.
 It is also a local derby, one of many involving Istanbul clubs.
 The fixture is almost a century in existence and has developed into an intense and often bitter one, traditionally attracting large attendances.
+As of 2023, Fenerbahçe has not defeated its rivals by a margin of 4 or more goals for 48 years while Beşiktaş has not defeated its rivals by a margin of 4 or more goals for 33 years.